deanwenick/cf07-stories/README.md

 Meteor was chosen as the framework to test the concept of a full-stack JavaScript application.

 - 12/18 working on overall functionality
-- 12/24 different behavior localhost and photo-story.com, fom not submitting on meteor.com
+- 12/24 different behavior localhost and deploy at photo-story.meteor.com, fom not submitting on meteor.com